giuliettiseba/HotfixHelperV2/README.md

 BUGS:

 1) After hotfix installation the trayicon is not visible but process is running.
-Microsoft prohibits this explicitly.
 For security reasons the Win32_Process.Create method cannot be used to start an interactive process remotely. https://docs.microsoft.com/en-us/windows/win32/cimwin32prov/create-method-in-class-win32-process?redirectedfrom=MSDN